hafslundnett/hdd-style/CONTRIBUTING.md

 -   Try not to pollute your pull request with unintended changes–keep them simple and small
 -   Try to share which browsers your code has been tested in before submitting a pull request

+## Committing

+To create a new commit please use [commitizen](https://github.com/commitizen/cz-cli) for standardized commit message formatting.
+You could use `git cz` or `npm run commit` to start creating a new commit.